extend-commerce/docs/quick-order/Quick_Order_Setup.md

 c. **Enable Search**: Allows customers to search for products within the table.<br/>
 d. **Enable Filters**: Provides customers with filter options for more intuitive browsing.<br/>
 e. **Enable Buying**: Check this box to allow adding products to the cart.
 This unlocks the **Buying Experience** option with two modes:</br>
   - **Cart Button**: Adds an "Add to Cart" button.
 Choose placement at the item, table, or both levels.
-  - **Auto Add**: Automatically adds products to the cart when quantities are updated.
+  - **Auto Add**: Automatically adds products to the cart when quantities are updated.</br>
 f. **Enable Image Lightbox**: Enable image lightbox for larger image views.<br/>
 g. **Enable Stock Availability**: Displays "In Stock" or "Out of Stock" labels in the Quick Order for products with inventory tracking enabled in Shopify.<br/>
 h. **Enable Stock Quantity**: Displays the available stock quantity for each product in the Product Table, provided inventory tracking is enabled in Shopify.<br/>